Last Updated on December 27, 2020

 Some of Huatulco’s sights are accessible on your own if you rent a car.
 But for most destinations, especially those only accessible by boat, book a day trip online, with the help of your hotel, or at the marinas.
 I’ve included links below for tour options with great reviews and instant booking confirmation.

-- Parque Eco-Arqueológico Copalita: visit a pre-Colombian ruin site overlooking the sea east of Bahia Conejo
+• Parque Eco-Arqueológico Copalita: visit a pre-Colombian ruins site overlooking the sea east of Bahia Conejo.
+The only other ruins site on a Mexico beach are in Tulum.

 Huatulco Beaches Packing Tips

-Click to check out these recommended items for your Huatulco trip.
+Click to check out these recommended items for your Huatulco trip and be sure to grab all the tips in my Mexico packing list.

 The Haphazard Traveler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate I earn from qualifying purchases.